MethodExists/mongo-driver/README.md

 A basic mongodb native driver which works with promises instead of callbacks.

 ## Basic usage
-How to find a client with some criteria.
 ```
 var driver = require("mongo-driver");
 driver.connect("mongodb://localhost:27017/test").